carolinamedina26/MechaCar_Statistical_Analysis/README.md

 **Lot #3:** Our p value is lower than 0.05 which indicates strong evidence against the null hypothesis, as there is less than a 5% probability the null is correct.
 Therefore, we reject the null hypothesis, and accept the alternative hypothesis.

+## Deliverable 4 ##

+**Study Design: MechaCar vs Competition**

+Our analysis would like to find our is MechaCar can be positioned in the market as the best safety/cost car in the market.

+**What metric or metrics are you going to test?**

+1. Initial Cost
+2. Maintenance Cost
+3. Safety rating

+**What is the null hypothesis or alternative hypothesis?**

+Null Hypothesis: The safety rating of cars does not affect the cost of a car.

+**What statistical test would you use to test the hypothesis?
+And why?**
+Preform a t-test to evaluate the statistical differences between MechaCar and its competitors, together with the second variable which is the safety performance.

+**What data is needed to run the statistical test?**

+1. Sale price
+2. Average maintenance cost
+3. Security rating per model
+4. Rate of accidents per model